MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-- Add credentails managment to axios and remove handleCookies.js.
+- Add index.js in router folder.

 # Before to run this server